The incredible discovery of a very old star moving in a cluster of young stars!

 [EN VIDÉO] 1.8 billion celestial objects mapped by Gaia The European space telescope Gaia unveils the first part of a catalog of more than 1.8 billion…

 The core of the Earth has not finished surprising us!
 The origin of the elements that compose it – iron (80%), nickel and lighter elements that have not been identified with certainty – raises questions.
 How did they end up in our solar system?
 Until now, scientists answered: “galactic winds” and “supernovas”!
-Except that here, the discovery of a very particular star spotted in a very unusual place could change the situation, teaches us a team of researchers in The Astrophysical Journal Letters.
+Except that here, the discovery of a very particular star spotted in a very unusual place might change the situation, teaches us a team of researchers in The Astrophysical Journal Letters.

 AGBs: stars at a very advanced stage of old age!

 The star in question belongs to the Asymptotic Giant Branch (AGB).
 Translation: it is a red giant at the very end of its life, whose hydrogen and helium which form the outer layers of the core merge separately but simultaneously, until the star disappears.
-We talk about the “AGB” diet.
+We talk regarding the “AGB” diet.
 These stars are particularly known for producing large quantities of aluminum and iron, present during the formation of our solar system.
 Elements that are even suspected of having participated in the internal warming of our Blue Planet.

 Unexpectedly, one of these “retired” stars has been spotted moving among a group of very young stars in formation, giving them the opportunity to capture its iron and aluminum!
-Scientists believe that a similar phenomenon could have occurred during the formation of the Sun, explaining, at least in part, the origin of these elements.
+Scientists believe that a similar phenomenon might have occurred during the formation of the Sun, explaining, at least in part, the origin of these elements.

 An observation that paves the way for new research